 New York Legal Information

-In June 2014, the New York Assembly passed S7923, which creates legal protections for patients and caregivers and authorizes the state to license and regulate “registered organizations” to cultivate and sell medical cannabis to patients.
+In June 2014, the New York Assembly passed S7923, which created legal protections for patients and caregivers and authorized the Department of Health (DOH) to license and regulate “registered organizations” to cultivate and sell medical cannabis to patients.
 Patients must obtain a registration identification card after getting written certification from their physician.
-The law requires physicians to take education courses and have medical expertise for a qualifying condition they wish to recommend for, and provide continuous care of the patient in order for the patient to maintain legal protection.
-Physicians must also state the “dosage” patients should use, which determines the 30-day supply of medicine that the patient may possess.
-The state may license up to five registered organizations, and each may have up to four retail locations from which patients may purchase their medicine.
-The law forbids the smoking of cannabis by patients but does not explicitly ban patients from accessing cannabis in its dried flower form; however, the Commissioner must approve all forms of medical cannabis that are made available to patients.
+The law requires physicians to take education state the “dosage” patients should use, which determines the 30-day supply of medicine that the patient may possess.
+The law forbids the smoking of cannabis by patients but does not explicitly ban patients from accessing cannabis in its dried flower form.

 In This Section